 INTRODUCTION

 Comprehending the livelihood systems of the buffalo farmers is essential for tackling poverty in effective manner.
 Livelihood refers to the ways, pursuits, rights and possessions that people use to support themselves.
 Livelihood security, according to (Frankenberger, 1996)[1], can be defined as “adequate and viable access to income and other resources to empower households to meet their basic needs.
 Livelihood is a sufficient and feasible approach to various tools to help families take care of their fundamental requirements.
 Buffalo holds the greatest promise for food security in the current century as these animals form an important part of usual farming system in many regions of India.
 Buffalo is the largest capital asset as well as the friend of small farmers which is the backbone of rural economy in many parts of India (Manohar, 2012)[2].
-Recognizing its potential, the Economic Survey 2023–24 recommended a shift toward high-value agriculture—such as dairy and buffalo meat—to uplift smallholder incomes (Firstpost, 2024)[3].
+Recognizing its potential, economic survey 2023–24 recommended a shift toward high-value agriculture—such as dairy and buffalo meat—to uplift smallholder incomes (Firstpost, 2024)[3].
 Moreover, low-input, climate-resilient breeds like the Bhadawari buffalo have proven suitable for marginal farmers (The Tribune, 2024)[4].
 Government initiatives such as the National Livestock Mission and Animal Husbandry Infrastructure Development Fund are also bolstering productivity, infrastructure, and veterinary access for smallholders (PWOnlyIAS, 2024)[5].
 In the light of this, the study therefore investigated the livelihood security of the buffalo farmers by using index approach.

 MATERIALS AND METHODS